Secondary Market Annuities are available to individuals through our Advisor Partners. Please contact us for a referral to an Advisor near you.

-If you’re currently in CD’s, cash, and bonds, and not happy with the yields yet not willing to shoulder risk, then a Secondary Market Annuity is a great option to consider.
+If your client is currently invested in CD’s, cash, and bonds and looking for higher yields without shouldering any more risk, a Secondary Market Annuity is a great option to consider.

 Compare Secondary Market Annuities To CD’s:

-If you’re in a 5 year CD paying 2%, you should look into a 5 year short term lump sum SMA, whose rates are from 3.5% to 4%.
-Now, rates move with markets, so these are subject to change, but….
+If you’re invested in a 5-year CD paying 2%, you should take a look at a 5-year short term lump sum SMA, yielding anywhere from 3.5% to 4%.
+Of course, rates are market driven so these are subject to change, but….

 Compare To Period Certain Immediate Annuities: